-Complaints Procedure
+Complaints Policy

 We welcome suggestions for improving our work in the school.
 We understand that a common fear is that our relationship with you and your child will be affected if you express dissatisfaction.